MetaMask/metamask-improvement-proposals/MIPs/mip-x.md

 ## Security Considerations
 The introduction of the `wallet_revokePermissions` method bolsters security by providing users with more control over permission revocation, reducing the potential attack surface.
 By allowing users to revoke permissions either partially or entirely, it minimizes the risk of unauthorized or malicious activity.

 However, the security model depends on users actively managing these permissions, and there's a minor risk that poorly implemented dApps could confuse users about what they're revoking, potentially leading to unwanted outcomes.
+Ex.
+If an attacker had XSS access to a site, it could revoke permissions without the users consent.

 To mitigate this risk, MetaMask could implement the following countermeasures: